iimyzf/Inception/README.md

 # directory inside the container
 COPY ./conf/nginx.conf /etc/nginx/http.d/default.conf

-# This Specifies the command that will run when the container get started
+# This Specifies the command that will run when the container gets started
 CMD ["nginx", "-g", "daemon off;"]

 ```